MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Introduction

+To assess the effectiveness of MaCTG in automatic programming for complex projects, we selected a traditional image-processing scenario as a case study.
+For this evaluation, we developed the BCVPP (Basic Computer Vision Python Programming) dataset, comprising 90 projects across three levels of automatic programming tasks.
+This dataset provides a comprehensive benchmark for testing the capabilities of auto-programming tools in real-world applications.
+Using the BCVPP dataset, we conducted a detailed comparative analysis of open-source LLMs, proprietary LLMs (and tools), and other multi-agent systems.
+MaCTG achieved an execution accuracy of 83.33\%, surpassing competing approaches.
+Furthermore, by leveraging its hybrid LLM configuration, MaCTG reduced operational costs by 89.09\% compared to existing multi-agent frameworks, highlighting its efficiency, scalability, and practical applicability in software development.

+The key contributions of this work are as follows: 1) We propose MaCTG, a novel multi-agent framework that utilizes a dynamic graph structure, integrating context-aware planning adjustment and multi-scale code refinement to enhance automatic programming.
+2) We introduce a hybrid LLM configuration in MaCTG, combining proprietary and locally deployed open-source models to significantly improve cost-efficiency while maintaining performance.
+3) We develop BCVPP, a benchmark dataset for evaluating automatic programming frameworks in image processing, and conduct a detailed comparative analysis of state-of-the-art LLM-based frameworks in complex project-level tasks.

-The rest of this paper is organized as follows: Section 2 provides a thorough background in automated programming.
-Section 3 focuses on the workflow of VisionCoder, detailing how thoughts are decomposed and distributed, then validated and assembled, along with implementation details.
-In Section 4, we present the experimental setup, including the construction of the BCVPP dataset and evaluation of VisionCoder, comparing its performance against other state-of-the-art methods.
-Section 5 analyses the results, emphasizing key findings through the development of VisionCoder and discusses limitations to the framework.
-Finally, Section 6 concludes the paper by summarizing the contributions and outlining directions for future work.
+The remainder of this paper is organized as follows.
+Section 2 provides a comprehensive background on automatic programming, outlining the key challenges and existing approaches in the field.
+Section 3 details the workflow of MaCTG, including its multi-agent collaborative reasoning structure, context-aware planning adjustment mechanism, multi-scale validation and assembly process, and other key implementation settings.
+Section 4 describes the experimental setup, covering the construction of the BCVPP dataset and the evaluation of MaCTG’s performance against state-of-the-art methods.
+Section 5 presents an analysis of the experimental results, highlighting key findings from MaCTG’s development and discussing its limitations.
+Section 6 concludes the paper by summarizing key contributions and proposing directions for future research.